 Dermetel's signature SunSafe skin cancer awareness seminar and skin cancer screenings were launched in Toronto in 2011 and have expanded to offerings in five countries and forty-five cities since.
 A combination of a prevention speech and mass sunscreen distribution and skin cancer screenings, Dermetel helps college students feel confident about rejecting the services provided by indoor tanning beds and instead opting for spray tans and sun protection to decrease their risk of developing skin cancer in the future.
 Though this program has been discontinued, the lasting legacy of raising the profile of sunscreen use in the college population lives on in freshman and Greek Life orientations: “it’s cool to be sun safe with sunscreen.”

 Dermetel's Teledermatology Solution is a free, HIPAA-compliant, teledermatology service for patients in the states of Michigan, North Carolina, and Georgia, as well as the province of Ontario.
 Free 7-minute consultation services are offered by four board-certified dermatologists for patients.
 Over 9,000 rural and underserved patients have benefited from the program since 2017.
 Dermetel's founder described dermatology access inequities at her 2016 TEDx Talk, and solved the problem in 2017.
 As of 2018, Dermetel has partnered with Doxy.Me to offer this service to the widest number of patients possible, and to date 800 people have benefitted.
-Dermetel is very proud that additional dermatologists in New York, New Jersey, Connecticut, Pennsylvania, and Quebec have agreed to see underserved patients.
-More dermatologists will join soon as well.
+Dermetel is very proud that additional dermatologists in New York, New Jersey, Connecticut, Pennsylvania, New Hampshire, Vermont, Maine, California, British Columbia, Ontario, Nova Scotia, and Quebec have agreed to see underserved patients.

 Dermetel launched its dermatology film production arm in 2015, and has produced two films to date.
 Operation: #BanTheTan is an animated short documentary that covers the indoor tanning bed craze, and Environmental Dermatology is an animated short documentary discussing the influence UV radiation has on dermatologic health.
-Both films have been shown regularly at our SunSafe seminars on college campuses worldwide since 2015 and will be distributed via Amazon, iTunes, and Google Play in early 2019.
-Dermetel is currently working on a feature-length documentary chronicling the journey to bring two medications to market: ideation, creation, small batch, clinical trials, manufacturing, and distribution.
+Both films have been shown regularly at our SunSafe seminars on college campuses worldwide since 2015.
+Dermetel is currently working on a documentary short film chronicling the journey to bring two medications to market: ideation, creation, small batch, clinical trials, manufacturing, and distribution.